tduck96/Duck.Service.Tasks/README.md

 `Dumb simple microservice for handling the most mundane dev task ever: tracking tasks that need to get done.`

 Just a humble to-do list service — built with the kind of architecture you'd normally reserve for, well, not a to-do list.
+This is simply an attempt to apply the same patterns I’d use in real-world projects, but in a way that’s shareable (since work code isn't exactly portfolio material).

 Built with .NET, MongoDB, RabbitMQ, and Docker Compose.
 Frontend coming soon in Angular.